bitfwdcommunity/Blockathon/README.md

 Make the food at your hackathon a healthy, fulfilling experience for attendees.

-### Breakfast
-If your event starts before 11am you should provide breakfast to attendees, either continental or cooked.
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

-### Lunch
-You should provide a lunch for each day of the event, this should consist at least of sandwiches (or suitable alternatives for gluten intolerant folk).
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

-### Dinner
-If your event runs later than 6pm or overnight you should provide attendees with a proper evening meal, not sandwiches or snacks (and not everybody likes/eats pizza).
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

-### Overnight
-If your event runs through the night, you should arrange for food to be available throughout the night, either by periodically refreshing it or supplying something that can still be eaten after it has gone cold.
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

-### Drinks
-A selection of coffee, green and black tea (plus milks, sugars), energy drinks, caffeinated and non-caffeinated soft drinks, juices and water should be freely available to attendees throughout the event.
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

-### Snacks
-Chocolate, sweets, biscuits, fruit, crisps, etc. should be freely available to attendees throughout the event.
-Try to ensure there are healthy options too.
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

-### Alcohol
-Should be served as if you are the owner of your local bar because, in fact, you are.
-Check licensing rules with the venue, including where and when alcohol can be served and consumed and what time you need to stop serving.
-If you have underage attendees, make sure they’re not served alcohol.
-Penalties for failing to do this could range from a fine to imprisonment for the person providing alcohol and loss of licence for the venue.
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

-As with other elements of this guide, attending other hackathons and experiencing the food and drink is the best way to understand the best approach to catering your hackathon. [[2](https://github.com/kinlane/hack-weekends-guide#2-hack-weekends---httphackweekendscom)]

-# Execution
-## Setting Up

-Ideally, you will have a technical person helping you convene the event.
-Have them arrive early and double check all the critical components.

-Your technical person will want to complete the following tasks, long before your hackathon is due to begin (the night before, ideally, or at least early enough in the morning to troubleshoot any problems that occur): [[3](https://github.com/kinlane/hack-weekends-guide#3-open-data-hackathon-how-to-guide---httpsdocsgooglecomdocumentd1fbuisdtiibaz9u2tr7sgv6gddlov_ahbafjqhxsknb0edit)]

-* Check the Network
-* Determine who is available to support the network.
-If it goes down, who is available to fix it?
-* Run a couple basic internet speed tests and make sure there is sufficient bandwidth available.
-* Make sure there are no HTTP proxies in place, and that the network is unfiltered.
-* Test that SSH, FTP and any other applications can connect externally.
-* Make sure quality networking equipment is in use for wifi and get any wireless login credentials.
-Try to avoid networking configurations that are set up with a web-based login system, as these can cause technical issues.
-If this is the case, see if you can get a clean line and set up your own wireless router.
-* Arrange the work tables
-* Try to allow for enough spacing to allow both laptops and food/drink at the tables.
-* Make sure there are enough power outlets (powerbars) at each table.
-As well, preferably enough wired network jacks at each table in the event they are needed.

-While the technical details are being sorted out, another organizer will want to be setting up the reception table, food, coffee and snacks. [[3](https://github.com/kinlane/hack-weekends-guide#3-open-data-hackathon-how-to-guide---httpsdocsgooglecomdocumentd1fbuisdtiibaz9u2tr7sgv6gddlov_ahbafjqhxsknb0edit)]

-Signage is important.
-Make sure there are signs that let the participants know that they are at the correct building and that they’ve found the right room.
-There should be contact information on these signs and if there are access controls (security, locked doors, etc.) in place, someone should be actively monitoring to make sure no one is stuck outside.
-Don’t rely on a ‘call us when you get here’ system because not everyone will have a mobile phone. [[3](https://github.com/kinlane/hack-weekends-guide#3-open-data-hackathon-how-to-guide---httpsdocsgooglecomdocumentd1fbuisdtiibaz9u2tr7sgv6gddlov_ahbafjqhxsknb0edit)]

-Inside the room, use signs, a whiteboard, or a flipchart to communicate relevant information to your attendees, such as the wifi access credentials, website urls, Twitter hashtag for the event, etc.  Use text large enough that it can be read across the room. [[3](https://github.com/kinlane/hack-weekends-guide#3-open-data-hackathon-how-to-guide---httpsdocsgooglecomdocumentd1fbuisdtiibaz9u2tr7sgv6gddlov_ahbafjqhxsknb0edit)]

-## Audio / Video

 ### Support
 There should be staff on hand to help users set-up quickly for their demos, such as connecting to the projector.
 If the equipment at the venue allows it, have one demo presenting while the next is setting up.
 [4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

 ### Video connectors
 For the demos, either have a set of adapters handy for (Apple Mac) Mini DisplayPort, VGA, DVI, and HDMI video outputs, or make sure attendees know the projector’s inputs ahead of time so they can make sure they have the relevant adapters.
 [4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

-### Projector info
-Information on projector resolution, contrast, etc should be provided to attendees and speakers ahead of the event.
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

-### Hardware and mobile hacks
-If mobile or hardware hacks are expected, equipment to demonstrate them on the device should be present.
-Have a camera feed or visualiser available on the big screen.
-State ahead of time if that’ll be provided, to allow these to be demoed adequately.
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

 ## Safety

 ### Emergency plans
 Make sure you have a plan for attendees who are injured, fall ill or suffer any other emergencies.
 Have at least one designated first aider on call.
 Make sure you know where the first aid box is, and check it’s appropriately stocked.
 Know the procedures for calling an ambulance, sounding the fire alarm, evacuation point, and logging incidents in the venue.
 Make sure attendees know who to turn to for help; a phone number, a few bright crew shirts and a central crew desk or wardrobe go a long way.
 A central point of contact will also help you deal with inevitable electric, network, venue- or food-related questions.
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

-### Handling problematic people
-It’s unlikely that you’ll have to throw someone out, but just in case know what the procedures are, what you’re legally able to do and what kind of misbehaviour would actually trigger ejection.
-Some events have instituted safe space and anti-harassment policies due to widely reported incidents of sexual harassment.
-[4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

-### Keep your crew safe too
-Working at a hack day, as a volunteer or otherwise, can be a stressful and demanding job.
-Make sure your crew are safe, happy and well-fed throughout, and that you’ve got enough staff to cope with emergencies or unexpected dropouts!
 [4](https://github.com/kinlane/hack-weekends-guide#4-the-hack-day-manifesto---httphackdaymanifestocom)]

 ## Introduction
 As people arrive, welcome them and direct them to the area where you’ll be working and where they can find coffee and snacks.
 If you have a photo release form, this is a good time to hand it out, ask them to sign it and return it to you. [[3](https://github.com/kinlane/hack-weekends-guide#3-open-data-hackathon-how-to-guide---httpsdocsgooglecomdocumentd1fbuisdtiibaz9u2tr7sgv6gddlov_ahbafjqhxsknb0edit)]